Amelia-Mowers/yaja-electron/multi-index-filter.md

 saves time because a jump on the next crawler could create another highest value, so might as well use that for further jumps going forward

+crawler iteration can go consistently between smallest index list to highest index list. or prioritize sparsest or least common between indexes?

+Or indexes of highest current value to lowest value?

 Total max computation time complexity is N_r * (X * Log(N_mit))